timgit/pg-boss/README.md

 Why would you consider using this queue over others? pg-boss was created to leverage recent additions in PostgreSQL 9.5 (specifically [SKIP LOCKED](http://blog.2ndquadrant.com/what-is-select-skip-locked-for-in-postgresql-9-5) and upserts) which significantly enhances its ability to act as a reliable, distributed message queue.
-I wrote this to remove a dependency on Redis (via the kue package), consolidating systems I have to support in production as well as upgrading to guaranteed message processing (you know, what Redis cannot offer you;).
+I wrote this to remove a dependency on Redis (via the kue package), consolidating systems I have to support in production as well as upgrading to guaranteed message processing (you know, what Redis cannot offer you ;).
 This will likely cater to anyone already familiar with the simplicity of relational database semantics and operations (querying and backups, for example) as well as a low budget solution to a very common problem.

 ## Features
 * Guaranteed delivery and finalizing of jobs using a promise API